 III.
-Countermeasure Readiness Levels (CRL)/Technology Readiness Levels (TRL)
+Countermeasure Readiness Level (CRL)/Technology Readiness Level (TRL)

-Countermeasure Readiness Levels (CRL)
+Countermeasure Readiness Level (CRL)

-NASA's Human System Research and Technology Program (HSRT) has developed a scale to allow NASA and the NSBRI to define, assess, and quantify the level of "countermeasure readiness."
+The CRL scale allows NASA and the NSBRI to define, assess, and quantify the level of "countermeasure readiness."
 The use of this scale allows NSBRI Management to determine and describe how each funded research project fits into the countermeasure development "flow" and to monitor progress in countermeasure development.
 This section describes this scale and how it is used.
 Each applicant must examine and understand the CRL scale and specify in the application the CRL that will result from the funding and conduct of their proposed research.

 Figure 1 illustrates the CRL scale, which describes the level of scientific maturity of HSRT research from the fundamental studies that suggest potential countermeasures to studies that allow the systematic evaluation and validation of countermeasures ready for operational implementation.

 Figure 1.
-Countermeasure Readiness Levels
+Countermeasure Readiness Level Scale

 Countermeasure development usually progresses through systematic research.
 Research flows through various levels of countermeasure readiness.
 Figure 2 represents this general progression.
 The boundaries between the types of activities are approximate.
 A potential countermeasure ready for validation in flight is one that has a thorough, successful history of ground-based, clinical, and/or flight analog testing.
-Other NASA Research Announcements and NSBRI-RFPs may be issued throughout the year to call for studies to evaluate potential countermeasures.
-To have NASA notify you by email in the future about its Research Announcements, register at http://proposals.hq.nasa.gov/proposal.cfm.
-To receive notification of NSBRI Requests for program information, Proposals and please register for the E-News service at http://www.nsbri.org/NewsPublicOut/ENews.epl.